thumbnail image

 Section image

-The Dunehopper Ghost Crab Family spends a joyful day exploring the Kitty Hawk Outlets, scurrying along a tiny crab-sized path to visit colorful shops, imagining giant flip-flops as surfboards, discovering a coin purse perfect for seashell treasures, and politely sampling a shared vanilla ice cream cone before heading home at sunset.
+The Dunehoppers spend a joyful day exploring the Kitty Hawk Outlets, scurrying along a tiny crab-sized path to visit colorful shops, imagining giant flip-flops as surfboards, discovering a coin purse perfect for seashell treasures, and politely sampling a shared vanilla ice cream cone before heading home at sunset.
 Filled with sandy claws, big smiles, and tiny new treasures—including a keychain umbrella for baby Shellby—they end their adventure happy and dreaming of their next outing, maybe even donuts in Duck.

 Section image